 A controversial proposal by the Environmental Protection Agency (EPA) to strengthen protections for farm workers from adverse effects of pesticide exposure, the first major update to standards for more than two decades, drew comments from more than 200,000 environmental activists, dozens of lawmakers, and public health groups, among others.
 Meanwhile, the industry groups that first urged an extension of the comment period largely remained silent by the comment due date, according to analysis of regulatory comments on Docket Wrench.

 The proposed rule in question, the Agricultural Worker Protection Standard Revisions, sets out tougher standards for training, protective equipment, and decontamination supplies for farm workers, as well as setting a minimum age of 16 for laborers who apply the chemicals or enter fields soon after they’ve been sprayed.
+You can buy 4-mec also for experimental purposes.

 The proposal updates rules in place since 1992.
 Some 10,000 t0 20,000 cases of pesticide poisoning are diagnosed in agricultural workers every year, according to the Centers for Disease Control, even a simple thing like getting rid of ants should be done in the most natural way without the need on any pesticides.